 Our businesses are conducted almost exclusively outside of the U.S., which gives rise to numerous operational risks.
-Our businesses operate almost exclusively in countries outside the U.S. and are thereby subject to the following inherent risks:
+Our businesses operate almost exclusively in countries outside the U.S. and are subject to the following inherent risks:

-- fluctuations in foreign currency exchange rates; - difficulties in staffing and managing international operations; - potentially adverse tax consequences; - export and import restrictions, custom duties, tariffs and other trade barriers;

-- increases in taxes and governmental fees; - · economic and political instability, including the impact of the recent invasion of Ukraine by Russia; and - changes in foreign and domestic laws and policies that govern operations of foreign-based companies.
+- fluctuations in foreign currency exchange rates; - difficulties in staffing and managing international operations; - potentially adverse tax consequences; - export and import restrictions, custom duties, tariffs and other trade barriers; - increases in taxes and governmental fees; - economic and political instability; and - changes in foreign and domestic laws and policies that govern operations of foreign-based companies.